pysmt/yicespy/README.md

 some functionality that might not have been wrapped.
 If you are interested, feel free to open a Pull Request.
 In general, yicespy is a low-level wrapper, and we recommend using it through its integration in pySMT.

-We support the latest version of Yices 2.5.1 -- released August 2016)
+We support the latest version of Yices 2.5.2 -- released February 2017)

 # Installation